g0v-data/g0v-hackmd-archive/notes/A5O-EHvISgujq0rhlvsuIg.md

 * about 2 Million manufacturing workers will be replaced **by 2025**, most of the jobs by robots but some by AI tools that we don't even know yet (according to: MIT/Boston University)
 * over 7.5 million data entry jobs will be lost **by 2027** (WEF)
 * 14% of the global workforce (375 million people) will be forced to change their career **by 2030** (McKinsey)
-    * this study did not yet consider AGI (Artificial Generated Intelligence) and needs to be updated
+    * this study needs to be updated due to scientific developments
 * over 300 million jobs might be replaced by AI entirely (Goldman Sachs via BBC)
     * that would be the equivalent of 1/4 of the work tasks in Europe and the US
     * examples of professions that will probably face lower wages due to the competition that AGI-models create